dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 ### Refreshing selections

+Set your saved selections to automatically refresh every time you load the addon.
+You can do this by selecting **Refresh on Load** when creating the saved selection.

-You can also refresh saved selections on load.
-When creating the saved selection option, choose the option to "Refresh on Load", which will refresh the data automatically when the addon is accessed after.
-For public saved selections, they will be refreshed for any editor of the sheet.
-For private selections, those will only be refreshed for the user who created it.
+Public saved selections will refresh for anyone who edits the sheet, while private selections will only update for the user who created it.

 ## Using Saved queries